Kenzirey/DataCommunicationProject/protocol.md

 ### The port number(s):
-* 12345 - used for communication between sensor/actuator nodes and control-panel nodes.
+* 12346 - used for communication between sensor/actuator nodes and control-panel nodes.

 ## The architecture
 Emma write this part
 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.
+# TODO: Write this when we have commands and such set up with the Server.

 ## The flow of information and events
-Robert?
+# Robert?
 TODO - describe what each network node does and when.
 Some periodic events?
 Some reaction on incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).